ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_webtools/README.md

 # Testing

-The Behat test exist in the file "/tests/features/webtools.feature".
+The Behat test is located in the file "/tests/features/webtools.feature".

 [Go to top](#table-of-content)